YuBlum/stark-lang/README.md

 def some_enum = Some_Enum_Like_Union.Value0(); # some_enum is of type Some_Enum_Like_Union tagged as Value0
 ```

-To get the amount of tags in a union use the bultin `len()`.
+To get the amount of tags in a union use the builtin `len()`.
 Like array lengths union tags amount are known at compile time:
 ```
 def Week : Monday()|Tuesday()|wednesday()|Thursday()|Friday();
 def week_amount = @len(Week); # week_amount 5